-BA 511 Managing Technology and Information Systems (3) This course focuses on the effective use of technology as a strategic resource.
+BA 511 Managing Technology and Information Systems (3) Offered Fall, Summer odd, Online.
+This course focuses on the effective use of technology as a strategic resource.
 Students learn contemporary issues such as information technology (IT) resource planning and management, e-commerce, enterprise systems, and systems planning and integration.
 Emphasis is placed on practical application of this knowledge to individual areas of interest.
 The role of integrating effective IT systems into an organization’s culture is the focal point of this course.
-Fall odd, Summer odd, OL.

-BA 523 Managerial Communication (3) This practical communications course is designed to prepare the M.B.A. student to write clear, concise messages from a managerial perspective and to develop, as well as deliver, boardroom-level presentations.
+BA 523 Managerial Communication (3) Offered Fall, Online.
+This practical communications course is designed to prepare the M.B.A. student to write clear, concise messages from a managerial perspective and to develop, as well as deliver, boardroom-level presentations.
 Students will apply communication principles to a variety of business settings, including writing memorandums to administrators and employees, handling the communications aspect of a crisis situation, preparing and delivering a meeting agenda, conducting performance appraisals, dealing with international audiences, and presenting a proposal for change within an organization.
-Fall even, OL.

-BA 535 Ethical and Legal Environment of Business (3) This course concentrates on how the ethical and legal components of a business affect the various stakeholders within business management.
+BA 535 Ethical and Legal Environment of Business (3) Offered Fall, Online.
+This course concentrates on how the ethical and legal components of a business affect the various stakeholders within business management.
 Students will learn to apply biblical ethical principles and values to business-related problems to reach moral decisions.
 Various ethical theories and the ethical responsibility of business to society and employees, as well as moral rights of employees, will be examined.
 In addition, an understanding of constitutional law, statutory law, case law, and administrative rules will be developed.
-Fall even, OL.

-BA 582 Human Resource Management (3) The fundamental concepts and current issues involved in human resource management will be examined in light of their practical application.
+BA 582 Human Resource Management (3) Offered Spring, Online.
+The fundamental concepts and current issues involved in human resource management will be examined in light of their practical application.
 These concepts and issues include the recruitment, selection, placement, training, evaluation, development, compensation, and promotion of employees.
 Students will learn organizational topics such as structure, culture, policies and procedures, job design, employee-management relations, management development, and workplace legislation.
-Spring odd, OL.

-BA 600 Advanced Statistical Analysis (3) Competency: Statistics.
+BA 600 Advanced Statistical Analysis (3) Offered Summer, Online.
+Competency: Statistics.
 This course teaches forecasting and econometric modeling principles used in business decision making.
 Students examine exploring data, handling outliers, correlation, single- and multiple-regression modeling, model assumption checking, residual analysis, ANOVA, various forecasting methods, and comparing means (the t-test).
 In addition, students analyze data with SPSS and Microsoft Excel using these statistical methods to be able to make better and more informed decisions and to ensure the long-run success of a business.
-Summer, OL.

-BA 642 Applied Managerial Economics (3) Competency: Economics.
+BA 642 Applied Managerial Economics (3) Offered Spring, Online.
+Competency: Economics.
 Prereq.: BA 600.
 Students will learn and apply economic principles such as supply and demand, price and costing relationships, firm competitiveness, and market forces in making intelligent organizational decisions to accomplish both stewardship and efficiency from a non-Keynesian approach.
 The student also will demonstrate basic economic forecasting and modeling techniques.
-Spring even, OL.

-BA 654 Accounting for Decision Making (3) Competency: Accounting.
+BA 654 Accounting for Decision Making (3) Offered Spring, Online.
+Competency: Accounting.
 Students will learn managerial accounting with an emphasis on the interpretation, analysis, and use of accounting data for internal reporting and decision making.
 Students will examine management issues from the perspective of manufacturing, service, and not-for-profit organizations through extensive use of spreadsheets and case analysis.
 Responsibility accounting, performance evaluation, budgeting, and variance analysis are also discussed.
-Spring even, OL.

-BA 668 Managerial Finance (3) Competency: Finance.
+BA 668 Managerial Finance (3) Offered Spring, Online.
+Competency: Finance.
 Prereq.: BA 600.
 Students will examine financial analysis and forecasting, capital budgeting, cost of capital, long-term financial policy, and working capital within the framework of risk and time-value of money and will apply this knowledge to the managerial decision-making process.
 The use of financial models will demonstrate the students’ decision-making skills.
-Spring even, OL.

-BA 677 Marketing Strategy (3) Competency: Marketing.
+BA 677 Marketing Strategy (3) Offered Fall, Online.
+Competency: Marketing.
 Prereq.: BA 600.
 Using case analysis, students will learn to make and evaluate strategic marketing decisions from planning through implementation.
 The student will develop a marketing plan and complete statistical analysis using SPSS.
-Fall odd, OL.

-BA 680 Strategic Organizational Leadership (3) Prereq.: Graduating M.B.A. student.
+BA 680 Strategic Organizational Leadership (3) Offered Spring, Online.
+Prereq.: Graduating M.B.A. student.
 This capstone course is designed to equip the student for leadership positions in a dynamic global environment.
 Students will demonstrate comprehension in major leadership theories of change management, organizational effectiveness, and communication as they interact with organizational design.
 These concepts will be studied from a Christian perspective.
 Students will use case studies, classroom presentations, and research to investigate the meaning and practice of leadership and of increasing organizational effectiveness.
-Spring, OL.